pytorch/pytorch/docs/source/community/contribution_guide.rst

 Tutorials
 ---------

-PyTorch tutorials are documents used to help understand using PyTorch to accomplish specific tasks or to understand more holistic concepts.
+PyTorch tutorials are documents which are used to help in understanding how to use PyTorch to accomplish specific tasks or to understand more holistic concepts.
 Tutorials are built using
 `Sphinx-Gallery <https://sphinx-gallery.readthedocs.io/en/latest/index.html>`__